The Hungry Athlete – Relative Energy Deficiency in Sport (RED-s)

 RED-s Prevalence and Sex Differences

 RED-s is relevant to both males and females however prevalence is higher in females which could be explained by a few factors.
 If you’re reading this as a women, you may know from experience that women face immense pressure from society to meet a certain aesthetic, even beyond the sporting arena, and may restrict nutrition based on aesthetics alone.
+I believe that men also restrict for reasons of aesthetic and the lack of openness about this likely contributes to our more narrow insight in this arear.

 Females have a very measurable symptom of RED-s, being the loss of or absence of a first period by age 16, also known as secondary or primary amenorrhea, respectively.
 (Not all women will lose their period and some may take longer than others when they do).
 It is also possible that as women we may be more willing to discuss symptoms, visit a physician or speak to a coach.
+Often the culture of sport doesn’t invite men to speak openly about what may be perceived as weaknesses.

 Recent evidence has shown that the prevalence in males across many sports is also problematic4.
 Healthy men participating in higher levels of chronic intense endurance training may also experience consequential suppression of reproductive function and report having low libido.
 More research is needed to understand the underlying mechanisms here5.
 Male athletes are also speaking up publicly about disordered eating, particularly cyclists and figure skaters, echoing the evidence that RED-s is prevalent for males athletes.
+Hopefully these stories along with education, will lead to shift in the male sporting culture, to the point where men can also express their struggles with body image and how these psychological challenges are impacting their nutritional habits.

 Body Image, Eating Disorders or Disordered Eating: